-Substantially all of our current operations are conducted in China, and substantially all of our assets are located in China.
+A significant portion of our current operations are conducted in China, and a significant portion of our assets are located in China.
 A majority of our directors and officers are nationals or residents of jurisdictions other than the United States and a substantial portion of their assets are located outside the United States.
 As a result, it may be difficult for a shareholder to effect service of process within the United States upon us or such persons, or to enforce against us or them judgments obtained in United States courts, including judgments predicated upon the civil liability provisions of the securities laws of the United States or any state in the United States.